Outreach Committee

 Action Planning Resources

-The following document contains event dates for cultural events, local organizations that you could work with, background information, stategies, and more to enable your unit to be a part of local events and activities to invite and welcome others to Scouting.
+The following document contains event dates for cultural events and a list of local organizations that you could partner with to enable your unit to be a part of local events and activities to invite and welcome others to Scouting.

 Other Resources